Ircama/construct-gallery/README.md

 ![Preview of a sample usage of ConfigEditorPanel](https://github.com/pvvx/ATC_MiThermometer/raw/master/python-interface/images/atc_mi_config.gif)

 <!---
-INTERNAL NOTES HERE
+INTERNAL NOTES HERE:
-- add notes related to the -b option
+- Add notes related to the -b option
+- BleakScannerConstruct API not appropriately documented
+- Document which types of adv are reported by BleakScannerConstruct and which filters when the -b option is used; mention something in the introduction too
+- Document that these tools can be used stand-alone for generic usage, but are more suitable to be integrated in specific applications
 -->